 - £6.83 per hour for 18 - 20

-For students aged between 18 and 20, the national minimum wage works out at £6.15 per hour.
-For those aged 21 and over, they can earn £7.70 per hour in the UK.
+For students aged between 18 and 20, the national minimum wage is at £6.15 per hour.
+Those aged 21 and over can earn £7.70 per hour in the UK.

-If you're a student and want to work, there's lots of opportunities in part time jobs in the UK.
+If you're a student and want to work, there are many opportunities in part-time jobs in the UK.
 With a student visa, you can work up to 20 hours per week during university term time and more outside of university term time.

 Part-time jobs for students are limited to a maximum of 20 hours a week.